 The unilevel commission pays well, but only if you’ve built a substantial organization; it does not pay new distributors enough to keep them engaged.
 If the unilevel pays 5% and you only have one level beneath you, you have to generate $10,000 of volume in that first level in order to make $500.
 That’s a lot of money to bring in without much of a reward.

 In order to pay salespeople, unilevels have to supplement their baseline commission with other bonuses.
 In the early days of the unilevel plan, plans which did this were called “hybrid unilevels” but it’s now so uncommon to see a unilevel without other bonuses that the term “hybrid” has fallen out of use—all unilevels are hybrid unilevels.
 Often the bonus that unilevels use to compensate sales people is the fast start bonus.
 Unilevels also often incorporate bonuses that pay top level distributors.
-Often they use pool bonuses, which pay equal shares of a percent of all company sales to a group of distributors.
+They also commonly use pool bonuses, which pay equal shares of a percent of all company sales to a group of distributors.
+If you want a more in depth look at the unilevel, I encourage you to read this article.

 The binary is similar to the unilevel in that it has one commission type that defines the plan name, but in order for them to work, they had to incorporate other commissions.
 As with the unilevel, binaries usually employ a fast start bonus to compensate sales people and a pool bonus to compensate top level distributors.
 The binary has changed the most over the years.